QianrXU/Study-Planner/README.md

 ___

 ## User Manual
-* Project Details
+1. [Project Details] (#Project Details) ---- test markdown TOC functionality
-* How to Run the Project
+2. How to run Study Planner
-* Database Schema
+3. Database Schema
-* Functionalities
+4. Data
+5. Functionality
-  * Sign up
+   1. Sign up
-  * Log in
+   2. Log in
-  * Select units
+   3. Select units
-  * Save study plan
+   4. Save study plan
-  * Download study plan
+   5. Download study plan
-* Testing documentations
+6. Testing documentation
-* Extended Functions for Final Project
+7. Extended functionality

 ___

-## Project Details
+## Project Details <a name="Project Details"></a>
 A study plan helps students to plan their sequence of units for a university course such as the Masters of IT.
 Currently, study plans are created by hand based on the unit sequence, course rules, and semester availability, which are stored in UWAs CAIDi curriculum management system.
 This project aims to automate the process of building a study plan for a given UWA course.

 The Study Planner software will: